 Contacting the local trading standards office

-In all above examples and other related cases you can contact your local trading standards office.
 Every local authority in England and Wales has a trading standards office whose job is to enforce the law relating to commercial trading.
-It has the power to investigate the restaurants and, if justified, may being an action against it under one of the laws governing the description and quality of food served in restaurants.
+It has the power to investigate restaurants and, may bring legal action against it.
 Contact your local office for information about your rights as a consumer, and advice on any problem to do with buying and selling.
-The officers also help traders with information about their rights and obligations.
-They will advise you and could even pursue the case on your behalf.
-To find your local office, phone your local council switchboard.

 Making a small claim

-In order to make a small claim, fill in a claim form (available from your local county court).
+To make a small claim in the county court, fill in a claim form (available from your local county court).
 Provide details of who you are suing and nature of the problem.
 Give an account of what took place.
 You must also state what, if anything, you have done to try to resolve the problem.
-And lastly include the sum you are claiming with an explanation of how you arrived at the figure.
+Include the sum you are claiming with an explanation of how you arrived at the figure.

-Now, take two copies of the claim form to your local county court or send it by recorded delivery.
-Alternatively you can file your claim online by going to the court service website.
-Do keep an extra copy of the form with yourself.
+Take two copies of the claim form to your local county court or send it by recorded delivery.
+Alternatively, you can file your claim online by going to the Court Service website.
 The court will send a ‘summons’ to the person or body you are claiming against.
-This consists of your claim form and other forms, including the ‘defence form’ for them to fill in.

-The defendant has 14 days to reply to the summons by filling in the defence form.
-If there is no reply, the court may enter judgement in default and award you compensation.
-If the defendant decides to defend the claim, the court will set a date for a hearing, usually before a district judge.
-You must send the court any important documents no later than 14 days before you see the judge.
+The defendant has 14 days to reply to the summons by filling in a defence form.
+If there is no reply, the court may enter judgment in default and award you compensation.
+If the defendant defends the claim, the court will set a date for a hearing, usually before a district judge.
+You must send the court any relevant documents no later than 14 days before you see the judge.
 If both parties agree, the judge can deal with the claim without a hearing.